IBM/telco-network-cloud-drivers/content/reference/lm-api/interface-architecture.md

 weight: 100
 ---

-The Telco Network Cloud Orchestration (TNCO) API is responsible for interactions with the operations available from LM.
+The Telco Network Cloud Orchestration (TNCO) API is responsible for interactions with the operations available from TNCO.

 # API Interaction Principles